The Guide to Unlocking Growth:

 Companies like MobileIron successfully overcame heroic founder selling with a one-page playbook that outlined a repeatable GTM process with a “wow” factor.
 This approach, which we called GTM Fit (building on the concept of PMF), helped some companies unlock growth and become unicorns.
 For example, in our Survival to Thrival podcast, April Koh, co-founder and CEO of Spring Health, discusses how her company achieved GTM Fit and unlocked growth by mapping out the GTM playbook and finding the wow moments.

 However, the playbook and wow alone were insufficient to unlock growth consistently.
 While good playbooks have simple, repeatable plays that even new employees can execute well, they are flawed by overlooking the fundamental issue of what customers want and why.
 For example, a playbook may work well until the customer’s urgent pain changes.
+Think of video conferencing (e.g. Zoom) at the beginning and end of the Covid-19 pandemic.

 The answer to unlocking growth is to combine what teams do, as outlined in the playbook, with what customers want, as outlined in the customer journey.